 Drones for roofing business use are becoming more and more popular – but when does a toy become a tool, and when does it make more sense to acknowledge other technology to get the job done?

 Whether you’re looking to purchase a drone, or already own one, you’ll need to do your research on what model will be the most effective investment for your roofing company.
 You’ll need to consider drone maneuverability, connection features (to your phone or CRM platform), cost, warranties, and repair options.

 DronesGoble is a great source when you’re considering all of these options.

 Did you know that to legally operate a drone for your business, pilots must have a “remote pilot airman certificate” issued by the Federal Aviation Administration (FAA)?
 Flying under the radar can have consequences for your business if not properly and legally vetted first.

-Once you’ve done your due diligence, you can start using your drone to help grow your business.
-Using your drone for the purpose of measuring a roof for replacement or remodel is certainly an option; however as a non-reporting company using a drone, FieldPulse says,
+Once you’ve done your due diligence, you can start using your drone to help grow your roofing business.
+Using your drone for the purpose of measuring a roof for a replacement or remodeling job is certainly an option; however, FieldPulse says,

-Drones are most effective and provide the best time-savings when they are applied to design or remodel work.
+Drones are the most effective and provide the best time-savings when applied to design or remodeling work.

 Having a drone in these cases allows you to see current issues, make notes, and even allow the homeowner to see real-time shots of their property.